 - Feedback and guidance from Woodland Academy principal, Patty Padilla and Assistant Principal, Suzanna Resendes will indicate that this program continues to meet the community’s needs.

 Summer 2019 marked year 3 of the program.
 We have so far served on average, 40 students per summer.
-Based on testing of students’ spring to fall reading level scores, 80% of the students in the program either maintained or went up in their levels during year 2, and same percentage during year 3.
+Based on testing of students’ spring to fall reading level scores, 80% of the students in the program either maintained or went up in their levels during year 2, and the same percentage prevailed during year 3.
 By comparison, most Woodland students have historically lost on average three levels over the summer period.

 How You Can Help